Confluence in. Branded website out.

 Can Confluence pages be published online?

-Yes, but the best approach depends on who needs access, how public the content should be, and whether you want readers to see a Confluence-style page or a clean website page.
+Yes, but the best approach depends on who needs to read the content, how polished the experience needs to be, and whether you want readers to see a workspace page or a branded website.

 Do readers need a Confluence account?

-With Satori Cloud, the goal is no. External readers should be able to open the public page without logging into Confluence.
+With Satori Cloud, the goal is no. External readers should be able to open the published website without logging into Confluence.

 Is Satori Cloud a replacement for Confluence?